econnet/econ/do.rst

 The `LE`_ exists during the `product lifetime`_, from development to recycling.
+All registered contributors, which possibly are `legal entities`_, needs to exist the full product lifetime.

 A new product has a new `LE`_ and a new econ lattice, as every econ corresponds to a product work part.